status-im/help.status.im/docs/style-guide/style-conventions.md

 ## Sentences and paragraphs

-- Write sentences of a maximum of 25 words and paragraphs of 5 lines.
+- Write sentences of a maximum of 25 words and paragraphs of 5 lines or less.
 Rewrite the content and break sentences and paragraphs as necessary.
 - Include *the* and *that* to clarify your sentence.

     | Usage       | Example                                             |